 National Geographic Photographer

-Photojournalist and filmmaker Nick aims to highlight themes of science and natural history through personal stories.
-A native of the United Kingdom, Nick frequently works in the polar regions, and has accompanied scientists on research expeditions based on icebreaker ships or even camped on the Arctic ice.
+Photojournalist and filmmaker Nick Cobbing aims to highlight themes of science and natural history through personal stories.
+A native of the United Kingdom, Nick frequently works in Antarctica and the Arctic, and has accompanied scientists on research expeditions based on icebreaker ships or even camped on the Arctic ice.
 His story on the future of Arctic sea ice appeared in the January 2016 issue of National Geographic magazine.
 He has also worked for media brands like GEO (Germany), The Sunday Times Magazine, and the BBC.
 Nick’s work has been exhibited and screened worldwide in galleries and at festivals, as well as to policymakers in the U.S. Congress and the Stockholm Parliament.

 He has won many awards for his photography and short films, including from World Press Photo, Pictures of the Year, and American Photography.
 Nick’s films have been commissioned by Look3 Festival of Photography and National Geographic, and he is a contributor to @NatGeo, a book and exhibition featuring the most popular photos from National Geographic’s iconic Instagram account.
 He teaches regularly in Antarctica, Norway, and the Arctic, using the camera to connect students with the landscape and themselves.

 Join us for updates, insider reports & special offers.